mucommander/mucommander/readme.txt

 Known issues:
  - Translations not up-to-date (some of the new 0.8 features are untranslated)
  - Write/execute modes are not preserved when a file is copied, this will be solved with Java 1.6
+ - SMB support may not work properly on non multi-language JRE
  - SFTP folders limited to 98 files
  - SFTP unavailable under Java 1.3
  - Some BZ2 archives can not be properly opened